chainguard-dev/edu/content/open-source/wolfi/wolfi-with-dockerfiles.md

 If your build requires dependencies that are not yet available on Wolfi, you can build your own apks using [melange](/open-source/melange/overview/).
 Check the [Getting started with melange](/open-source/melange/tutorials/getting-started-with-melange/) guide for more details on how to go about that.

-Check also our public [Chainguard Images](/chainguard/chainguard-images/reference/) for application environments including `-dev` variants that can be used as builders for your specific application runtime.
+Check also our public [Chainguard Images Directory](https://images.chainguard.dev/directory) for application environments including `-dev` variants that can be used as builders for your specific application runtime.